Public International Law

 The course Public International Law aims to provide advanced knowledge of core issues and fundamental principles of public international law and to familiarise students with recent trends.

-Public International Law is given as an elective course within the framework of the law program at the Department of Law, Stockholm University.
-Exchange students admitted by the department are also given access to the course.
+Public International Law is given as an elective course within the framework of the exchange programmes at the Department of Law, Stockholm University.
+Swedish law students admitted by the department are also given access to the course.

 Initially the foundations of public international law are studied, such as its subjects, sources of law, relationship between national and international law, state responsibility, along with jurisdiction and immunity.
 The course also includes an introduction to and indepth studies of some of the different specialised regulations/topics of public international law such as maritime law, prohibition on the use of force, humanitarian law, the foundations of human rights and peacekeeping operations.